simula/ImageCLEFmed-MEDVQA-GI-2023/README.md

 More information to be added soon.

 ## Participant registration
-Please refer to the general ImageCLEF registration instructions
+Please refer to the general ImageCLEF registration instructions: [https://www.imageclef.org/2023](https://www.imageclef.org/2023).

 ## Preliminary Schedule
 * 13 February 2023: Release of the training and validation sets